What to Do in Key Biscayne: Activities, History & More

 Most visitors to the Miami area head directly to South Beach, famous for its great beach and nonstop nightlife.
 But if they limit their travels to that Art Deco hot spot, visitors will miss one of the America’s most storied retreats, Key Biscayne.

-A short drive from South Beach, Key Biscayne has great beaches and the added appeal of being sandwiched between two major parks – Crandon Park to the north and Bill Baggs Cape Florida State Park to the south.
-Key Biscayne also offers a nearby coastal barrier reef and the only federally recognized underwater archaeological trail in the United States.
+A short drive from South Beach, Key Biscayne activities include great beaches and the added appeal of being sandwiched between two major parks – Crandon Park to the north and Bill Baggs Cape Florida State Park to the south.
+A nearby coastal barrier reef and the only federally recognized underwater archaeological trail in the United States are marjor draws for people looking for what to do in Key Biscayne.

 On the way to Key Biscayne, Virginia Key’s two main attractions still thrive.
 The 38-acre Miami Seaquarium is the home of TV’s Flipper, dolphin swims and marine animal shows.